k5dru/carterbot/README.md

 ----------

 Autocoder is a powerful tool for generating code using AI models.
 Its flexibility, support for multiple models, and user-friendly interface make it an attractive choice for developers.
 With the availability of free API keys and credits, there's never been a better time to explore the capabilities of AI-powered code generation.
 Whether you're a developer looking to speed up your workflow or an AI enthusiast interested in code generation, Autocoder has something to offer.

+*James did nothing but yell at me; this entire project was written by Qwen2.5-Coder-32B-Instruct*